 Coimbra to Conimbriga, Fatima, Batalha, Alcobaca, Nazare, Obidos & Lisbon [279 km; 175 miles]

 Depart Coimbra for your last day on the road as you head for the Lisbon area.
 You’ll head south on the A1 motorway and stop at Conímbriga to see the excavation of a large and prosperous Roman town – one of Portugal’s largest and most complete archeological sites.
 Continue to Fatima, one of the Catholic world’s greatest pilgrimage sites, drawing hundreds of thousands of followers each year.
 Nearby is an exquisite 15th century masterpiece of Portuguese Gothic “Manueline” architecture, the Monastery of Batalha.
 It has been certified a UNESCO World Heritage site, as has the Monastery of Alcobaça, which you will visit next.
 This monastery is Portugal’s largest and its architecture is completely different from that of Batalha.
 Drive along the Costa de Prata (“Silver Coast”) to Nazaré to walk the wide golden beaches, catch a glimpse of the massive waves, and sample some of Portugal’s best seafood in this coastal resort and fishing town.
 Your last stop before Lisbon should be Obidos, the charming walled village with classic whitewashed houses and cobblestone streets.
 It will be another hour’s drive on the A8 motorway from Obidos to Lisbon before you return your car rental and overnight in Lisbon.

 Day 12 – Depart for Home or Extend Your Adventure

-Wake in Lisbon and make a seamless transfer to the airport for your return home.
+Wake in Lisbon and make a last drive to the airport for your return home.
 Alternatively, contact Portugal.com to extend your holiday with more time in Lisbon, a trip to the Algarve, or a longer jaunt elsewhere in the region.